alex-greff/personal-website-v1-v2/content/projects/Personal Website/description.md

 ## SoundCloud Scraping

 The server also handles scraping SoundCloud for artist/track information for the `music` endpoint.
-[Puppeteer](https://github.com/GoogleChrome/puppeteer), [Cheerio](https://github.com/cheeriojs/cheerio) and [Axios](https://github.com/axios/axios) are utilized to scrape the SoundCloud global Client ID, user ID and track information which is then stored in database to be used by the client when populating the `music` route page.
-The scraping process can be easily triggered using *POST* and *PATCH* request to `music` endpoints.
+[Puppeteer](https://github.com/GoogleChrome/puppeteer), [Cheerio](https://github.com/cheeriojs/cheerio) and [Axios](https://github.com/axios/axios) are utilized to scrape the SoundCloud global Client ID, user ID and track information which is then stored in the database to be used by the client when populating the `music` route page.
+The scraping process can be easily triggered using *POST* and *PATCH* requests to the `music` endpoints.

 # Database

-MongoDB is used as the database for this site.
-Flexible schemas for projects, experiences and music items are utilized.
-User credentials are also securely stored in it.
+A MongoDB instance is used as the database for this site.
+Flexible schemas for projects, experiences and music items are utilized and user credentials are also securely stored in the database as well.

 # Deployment

-The deployment process is containerized using [Docker](https://www.docker.com/) and continuously integrated with [Travis CI](https://travis-ci.org/) which pulls the code from the GitHub repositorym, builds/tests it and then automates the deployment process onto a [Digital Ocean](https://www.digitalocean.com/) droplet.
+The deployment process is containerized using [Docker](https://www.docker.com/) and continuously integrated with [Travis CI](https://travis-ci.org/) which pulls the code from the GitHub repository, builds/tests it and then automates the deployment process onto a [Digital Ocean](https://www.digitalocean.com/) droplet.